Saksham-Gupta-24/Wildlife-Sanctuary/README.md

 II.
 The first node’s address is stored in ‘Head’ which is known as start and the last node pointer part contains “NULL” value.

-ARRAYS:
+* ARRAYS:

 i.
 An array is a collection of data of a similar datatype.

 ii.
-In an array we can access a specific element by an index.
+Elements in an array can be accessed using an index.

 iii.
-Array is a static datatype.
+Arrays can be of fixed size, making them a static data type.

 iv.
-In array elements are stored in memory locations continuously.
+Array elements are stored in contiguous memory locations.

 v.
-The first element is stored at the lowest address and the last element is stored at the highest address.
+The first element of an array is stored at the lowest memory address, while the last element is stored at the highest memory address.

 vi.
-An array is a finite collection of similar elements stored in adjacent memory locations.

-vii.
-The number of elements to be used is mentioned as an index usually ranging from 0 to N-1 where ‘0’ is lower bound and N-1 is upper bound.

-viii.
-Arrays can be 1-D, 2-D or multi-dimensional.

-ix.
-In 2-D array elements are stored in rows and columns.
-It is also called matrix, of order m x n.

-x.
 Syntax- Data-type Array-Name[index];

 ## Software Requirements: